treylorswift/InfluencerToolkit/README.md

 followers per hour due to api rate limits).

-Your followers are cached and won't be retreived again unless you run with the -refreshFollowers option.
-For fun, you can also retreive and cache other users followers by specifying their username after -refreshFollowers.
-If you abort the caching of followers, you can resume by just re-running itk, but you should do so as quickly as possible since the longer you wait the more likely circumstances could arise that make resuming not possible (ie, the follower list itself changing substantially).
+Your followers are cached and won't be retreived again unless you run with the -rebuildFollowers option.
+If you abort the caching of followers, you can resume by just re-running itk, but you should do so as quickly as possible since the longer you wait the more likely circumstances could arise that make resuming not possible (ie, the follower list itself changes substantially).

 The messaging campaign json is as follows: